pivotal/docs-tap/partials/_set-up-namespaces.hbs.md

-To automatically set up your developer namespaces. see [Provision namespace resources](/docs-tap/namespace-provisioner/tutorials.hbs.md).
+For details about how to automatically set up your developer namespaces, see [Namespace Provisioner](/docs-tap/namespace-provisioner/about.hbs.md).

-For more information about Namespace Provisioner, see [Namespace Provisioner overview](/docs-tap/namespace-provisioner/about.hbs.md).

 ## <a id="config-test-scan"></a> Additional configuration for testing and scanning